Wähle deine Reisedaten, um einen Preis zu sehen

 Über das Programm

-The Exotic Primate Sanctuary is home to 11 different species of rescued primates, totaling around 200 individuals.
+The Exotic Primate Sanctuary is home to 11 different species of rescued primates, totaling over 200 individuals.
 Join us in South Africa to help care for them.

 Founded in 2014 by a passionate couple determined to rescue marmosets, the Exotic Primate Sanctuary has evolved into a thriving haven for various smaller exotic primate species that are non-releasable.
 Initially focused on marmosets, the sanctuary rapidly expanded as the need for a safe haven for ...